Greater Caucasus: Geography

 In the wetter Western Caucasus, the mountains are heavily forested (deciduous forest up to 1500 m, coniferous forest up to 2500 m and alpine meadows above the tree line).
 In the drier Eastern Caucasus, the mountains are mostly treeless.

 Europe–Asia boundary

 The watershed of the Caucasus is also considered by some to be the boundary between Eastern Europe and Western Asia.
-The European part to the north of the watershed is known as Ciscaucasia; the Asiatic part to the south as Transcaucasia, which is dominated by the Lesser Caucasus mountain range and whose western portion converges with Eastern Anatolia.
+The European part to the north of the watershed is known as Ciscaucasia; the Asiatic part to the south as Transcaucasia, which is dominated by the Lesser Caucasus mountain range whose western portion converges with Eastern Anatolia.

 Most of the border of Russia with Georgia and Azerbaijan runs along most of the Caucasus' length.
 The Georgian Military Road (Darial Gorge) and Trans-Caucasus Highway traverse this mountain range at altitudes of up to 3000 m.

 Watershed

 The watershed of the Caucasus was the border between the Caucasia province of the Russian Empire in the north and the Ottoman Empire and Persia in the south (1801) until the Russian victory in 1813 and the Treaty of Gulistan which moved the border of the Russian Empire well within Transcaucasia.

 The border between Georgia and Russia still follows the watershed almost exactly (except for Georgia's western border, which extends south of the watershed, and a narrow strip of territory in northwestern Kakheti and northern Mtskheta-Mtianeti where Georgia extends north of the watershed), while Azerbaijan is south of the watershed except that its northeastern corner has five districts north of the watershed (Khachmaz, Quba, Qusar, Shabran, and Siazan).